JuliaIPU/IPUToolkit.jl/README.md

 The code inside a codelet has the same limitations as all the compilation models based on [`GPUCompiler.jl`](https://github.com/JuliaGPU/GPUCompiler.jl):

 * the code has to be statically inferred and compiled, dynamic dispatch is not admitted;
-* you cannot use functionalities which require the Julia runtime, most notably the garbage collector.
+* you cannot use functionalities which require the Julia runtime, most notably the garbage collector;
+* you cannot call into any other external binary library at runtime, for example you cannot call into a BLAS library.

 ### Domain-Specific Language: `@ipuprogram`